Best professional voicemail greetings for 2023

-One of the first things your clients may hear from you is your voicemail message.
-A well-crafted voicemail message can leave a lasting impression and help you stand out.
+Still, in many cases, your voicemail message is one of the first things your clients may hear from you.
+A well-crafted voicemail message can leave a lasting impression and help you stand out, in addition to inspiring more engagement and overall improving your client relationships.

 In this post, we’ll:

-- Give you some tips and tricks for creating a great message, and
+- Give you some tips and tricks for creating great voicemail greetings for work, and

 Let’s start.